 However, your organization’s unique security posture may require more frequent scans.
 And, looking internally, you may not have immediate access to the most up-to-date vulnerability scan tools or the latest security information.
 Working with an Approved Scanning Vendor (ASV) on implementing security testing and vulnerability assessments will help you adhere to the PCI compliance guidelines as best as you can—keeping your CHD and SAD safe in the long term.

 Likewise, the PCI DSS penetration testing requirements stipulate performing these tests internally at least once every 12 months.
-Penetration testing must also be conducted after significant changes to PCI infrastructure or applications, especially if they might impact sensitive data security.
+Organizations must conduct penetration testing after making significant changes to PCI infrastructure or applications.
+This is especially true when those changes could impact sensitive data security.

 Considering how crucial penetration testing is to identify high-risk vulnerabilities early on, the PCI DSS recommends a qualified internal resource or external third-party conduct the pen tests.
-These tests are likely to be more effective and identify more vulnerabilities if the pentester is independent of the organization being tested.
+Independent pentesters are more likely to conduct effective tests and identify additional vulnerabilities than internal personnel.

 4. Guidance on Developing a PCI Security Policy